 - The cover is soft and quilted with 2″ of a high-density Body Impression Proof Foam.
 It also contains Tencel fabric, which is produced using recyclable solvents and creates a silky feel.

-- The first layer is 2.5″ of an open-celled, seven-zoned latex support layer.
+- The first layer is 2.5″ of an open-celled, seven-zoned latex support layer, which provides more support under the hips where it is needed the most.

-- Next, there are 7.5″ of a three-zone, TexasQUAD individually wrapped coil support system.
+- Next, there are 7.5″ of a three-zone, TexasQUAD individually wrapped coil support system, which is highly supportive, breathable, and durable.

-- Finally, the base layer is 3″ of a high-density polyfoam.
+- Finally, the base layer is 3″ of a high-density polyfoam for the support coils to rest on.

 Helix PLUS Construction

-- The cover has two layers.
-The top layer can be zipped off and replaced with an Ultra Cool Cover.
+- The cover has two layers, and the top layer can be zipped off and replaced with an Ultra Cool Cover.

-- First, there is 1” of Helix Dynamic Foam.
-It is a latex-foam hybrid.
+- First, there is 1” of Helix Dynamic Foam, which is a latex-foam hybrid that provides bounce and resilience.

-- Then, there is a 1” layer of Ultra Dense Memory Foam.
+- Then, there is a 1” layer of Ultra Dense Memory Foam, which gives the mattress extra pressure relief and body contouring.

-- This is followed by a 1” high-grade polyfoam transition layer.
+- This is followed by a 1” high-grade polyfoam transition layer to act as a buffer between the comfort layers and coils underneath.

-- Next, there are 8” of individually wrapped coils.
+- Next, there are 8” of individually wrapped coils, which are highly supportive, breathable, and durable.

-- Finally, there is 1” of a Dura Dense foam.
+- Finally, there is 1” of a Dura Dense foam that the support coils can rest on.

-- The covers are fairly different.
+- The covers are fairly different in feel and what they are trying to accomplish.
 The WinkBeds Plus has a tufted cover that is quilted together with polyfoam.
 The Helix PLUS has two thin layers, and the top layers can be zipped off and replaced with an Ultra Cool Cover.

 - The WinkBeds Plus has a zoned support layer, while the Helix PLUS does not.
-This layer is designed to give you support under key areas (such as your hips) while keeping the rest of the mattress soft and pressure-relieving.
+This layer is designed to give people support under key areas (such as the hips) while keeping the rest of the mattress soft and pressure-relieving.

 - Both mattresses have taller coils that should give extra support for heavier people.
 They have more room to compress and are also higher-grade to handle heavier weights.

-- The WinkBeds Plus should be the more durable mattress.
-It features higher-density foams and has a foam encasement.
+- The WinkBeds Plus should be the more durable mattress, because it features higher-density foams and has a foam encasement.

-- Both mattresses should help you sleep cool.
+- Both mattresses should help people sleep cool throughout the night.
 The coils allow for some good airflow, and the covers could help dissipate heat as well.

-To me, the WinkBeds Plus felt like a 7.5/10 for firmness, and the Helix PLUS felt like a 7/10.
-They are both a bit firmer than average, but the WinkBeds Plus is just a little firmer.
+The WinkBeds Plus felt like a 7.5/10 for firmness, and the Helix PLUS felt like a 7/10.
+They are both a bit firmer than average, but the WinkBeds Plus is just a little firmer overall.

 I am 230 lb, so lighter people may think these mattresses are firmer than I did.
 Heavier people may find these mattresses to be softer, as they’re likely to activate the top layers more than I did.

-Here’s how I felt on the WinkBeds Plus:
+Here’s how it felt on the WinkBeds Plus:

-- I felt very nice when I was on my back.
+- I felt very nice when I was sleeping on my back.
 My hips sunk into the pillow-top just the right amount, and I felt supported overall.
-The polyfoam in the pillow-top pressed up into my lumbar and offered support.
+The polyfoam in the pillow-top pressed up into the lumbar and offered support.

-- On my side, I felt some pressure on my shoulders and hips.
+- On my side, I felt some pressure on the shoulders and hips.
 The pillow-top relieved some pressure, but not enough for me to sleep comfortably.

-- On my stomach, I felt very good support.
-I also felt like my spine was in good alignment.
+- On my stomach, I felt very good support and also felt like my spine was in good alignment.

 This was my experience on the Helix PLUS: